msgalenwhite/RSVP-Rails/README.md

 ### RSVP Site - Rails

 An app to allow guests to submit RSVPs online rather than mailing in traditional RSVP cards.
-Also contains information about the wedding itself, so that guest can remain up to date.
+Also contains information about the wedding itself (time, date, location, nearby things to do for fun) so that guest can remain up to date and enjoy themselves if it's a destination wedding.

+Also allows guests to submit stories about the bride and groom that other guests (and the happy couple) can enjoy!

 ### Initialize the database
 This project uses a postgresql database.